What is a freelancer auto bidder?

 Safety considerations

-- Pacing and rate limits.
-Conservative defaults — daily caps, randomized delays, active-hours windows — keep activity in human-like patterns.
+- ✓Pacing and rate limits.
+Conservative defaults (daily caps, randomized delays, active-hours windows) keep activity in human-like patterns.
+Tools that don't respect this tend to get accounts flagged within weeks.

 Freelancer.com-specific workflows